Admission Requirements - College of Chiropractic

 - Biochemistry (with lab)

 Other science courses may qualify, including Human Anatomy, Cell Biology, Cell Physiology, Immunology and Genetics.
-Students may check with the Office of Admissions to review science prerequisites.
+Students may check with one of our admissions representatives to review science prerequisites.

 Recommended general education courses: